JendyJasper/Darey.io-Devops/project14.md

 > Notice that this pipeline is a multibranch one.
 This means, if there were more than one branch in GitHub, Jenkins would have scanned the repository to discover them all and we would have been able to trigger a build for each branch.

 #### Let us see this in action.
--  Create a new git branch and name it feature/jenkinspipeline-stages
+-  Create a new git branch and name it feature/jenkinspipeline-stages `git checkout -b feature/jenkinspipeline-stages`
 -  Currently we only have the Build stage.
 Let us add another stage called `Test`.
 Paste the code snippet below and push the new changes to GitHub:

 ```